rackerlabs/support-how-to/content/how-to/cloud-servers/install-nginx-on-fedora/index.md

 ### Install Nginx on Fedora

-Nginx is available in the default repositories for most popular Linux distributions, including Fedora.
+Nginx is available in the default repositories for most popular Linux&reg;
+distributions, including Fedora.
 To install Nginx, run the following `dnf` package-manager command: